Tesfamichael12/Abe-Garage/backend/README.md

 # 🚗 Abe's Garage Backend

 > The robust and scalable backend for the Abe's Garage Management System.
-Built with Node.js, Express, and MySQL, it provides a secure and efficient API for the frontend application.
+Built with Node.js, Express, and PostgreSQL, it provides a secure and efficient API for the frontend application.

 ---

 ## 🚀 Overview

 This backend provides a comprehensive API for managing all aspects of Abe's Garage operations, including employee management, customer records, vehicle servicing, and business analytics.
-It's designed to be secure, scalable, and easy to maintain.
+It's designed to be secure, scalable, and easy to maintain for a production environment.

 ## 🏛️ System Architecture